This post may contain affiliate links. Please read my disclaimer for more information.

 The optimal timing for pre-infusion is 8-10 seconds, and then the real pressure extraction starts.

 If you have a manual espresso machine equipped with a piston, pre-infusion can be done manually.

 Lift the piston at 2-3 bars of pressure; you can see it on display.
-Wait for a couple of seconds (8-10 seconds), and then lift the piston completely for the highest pressure.
+Then, wait for a couple of seconds (8-10 seconds) and lift the piston completely for the highest pressure.

-As for the semi-automatic machine, there’s a manual switch to control the bar pressure; turn on the switch and allow the pressure to set up at 2-3 bars, and then turn off the switch.
-After 8-10 seconds, start it again at full pressure.
+As for the semi-automatic machine, there’s a manual switch to control the bar pressure; turn on the switch, allow the pressure to set up at 2-3 bars, and then turn off the switch.
+Then, after 8-10 seconds, start it again at full pressure.

 Which Espresso Beans Does Starbucks Use?

 A report suggested Starbucks’ coffee has double the amount of caffeine compared to other shots.